microsoft/playwright/docs/api.md

     - `'networkidle2'` - consider navigation to be finished when there are no more than 2 network connections for at least `500` ms.
 - returns: <[Promise]> Promise which resolves when the load state has been achieved.

-This resolves when the page reaches a required load state, `load` by dedault.
+This resolves when the page reaches a required load state, `load` by default.
 The navigation can be in progress when it is called.
 If navigation is already at a required state, resolves immediately.

 ```js